 An analysis of the structures, challenges, obstacles and possible development potentials of the Russian logistics market

 Excellence in Purchasing and Supply Management

-- What Best Practices can be identified from the 43 dimensions at international companies?
+Best Practices of the 43 success dimensions at international companies